 Note: This Commentary, like my earlier analysis of the 1998 Lambeth Resolution I.10 and of the 2008 Jerusalem Declaration (Essays 6 and 7 of my book), aims to expound the meaning and significance of the “Letter to the Churches” of Gafcon 2018 in Jerusalem.
 While I was Convener of the Statement Group and include some background information here and in this Anglican TV interview, I do not write as an official spokesman for Gafcon.
 The Letter to the Churches speaks for itself.

-A day or two prior to the presentation of the Gafcon Letter to the Churches, people would come to me and ask how it was going.
+A day or two prior to the presentation of the Gafcon Letter to the Churches to the Assembly, people would come to me and ask how it was going.
 “I am not a woman,” I’d reply, “but I think it feels something like the labor pains before delivery.
 Not pleasant at all when you are in the midst of it, but, one hopes, with a happy issue at the end.”
-In a larger sense, I believe that through the Gafcon movement, which entails much grief and labor, God is bringing a new heir of the Anglican tradition, to birth.
+In a larger sense, I believe that through the Gafcon movement, which entails much grief and labor, God is bringing a new heir of the Anglican tradition to birth.

 In this first Part, I want to explain how the Gafcon Statement Group was formed and how we prepared for the Conference.